Multipole decomposition of gravitational lensing: Optical properties of an extended lens

-The quantity $A(\vec x)$ is the amplification factor of the EM field in the image plane, which exhibits the familiar structure of the Fermat potential \cite{Turyshev-Toth:2021-multipoles}: {}
+Substituting these results in (\ref{eq:amp-AS}) yields the amplification factor of the EM field in the image plane, $A(\vec x)$, which exhibits the familiar structure of the Fermat potential \cite{Turyshev-Toth:2021-multipoles}: {}

-where $1/\tilde r=1/r+1/r_0$ (as discussed in \cite{Turyshev-Toth:2019-extend}) and where the last quantity in the phase of this expression is the gravitational phase shift, $\varphi(\vec b) $, that is acquired by the EM wave as it propagates along its geodetic path from the source to the image plane on the background of the gravitational field (\ref{eq:metric-gen}) with potential\footnote{Note that dependence on $\tau$ in the Newtonian potential of (\ref{eq:amp-A}) comes from the fact that $\vec r\equiv \vec r(\vec b,\tau)$, as given by (\ref{eq:b0}).}, $U$, from (\ref{eq:w-PN}) (see discussion in \cite{Turyshev-Toth:2021-multipoles} and derivation of $\varphi(\vec b)$ in Appendix~\ref{sec:app-A}).
+The integral of (\ref{eq:amp-A}) is well known.
+Within the weak field and slow motion approximation, it was obtained previously using different methods and tools.
+For instance, a similar integral formula for the lensed wave amplitude was obtained using the scalar theory of light in \cite{Deguchi-Watson:1987,Nambu:2013,Nambu:2013a,Matsunaga-Yamamoto:2006}; by using the Fresnel--Kirchhoff diffraction formula \cite{Born-Wolf:1999}; and it was also obtained using the path integral formalism \cite{Feynman:1948,Feynman-Hibbs:1991} in \cite{Nakamura-Deguchi:1999,Yamamoto:2017}.
+We note that due to the spherical symmetry of the monopole gravitational field and its conceptual simplicity, the majority of previous efforts considered primarily the case a point mass, where the gravitational potential (\ref{eq:w-PN}) is given only by the monopole term.
+Only a handful of authors considered contributions from a quadrupole mass distribution (see relevant discussion in \cite{Turyshev-Toth:2021-multipoles,Turyshev-Toth:2021-caustics}).

-Our solution (\ref{eq:DB-sol-rho})--(\ref{eq:amp-A}) generalizes previous results by treating the EM field as a genuine vector field.
-This approach allows us to develop a wave-optical treatment of gravitational lensing, which is important for practical applications of this phenomenon \cite{Turyshev-etal:2020-PhaseII}, relying on conventional tools of wave optics, e.g., \cite{Goodman:2017}.
+Our solution (\ref{eq:DB-sol-rho}) with $A(\vec x)$ from (\ref{eq:amp-A}) generalizes previous results by treating the EM field as a genuine vector field.
+It was presented in \cite{Turyshev-Toth:2021-multipoles} and allows us to develop a wave-optical treatment of gravitational lensing, which is important for practical applications of this phenomenon \cite{Turyshev-etal:2020-PhaseII}, relying on conventional tools of wave optics, e.g., \cite{Goodman:2017}.